Esri/schedule-sync/README.md

 ### Sync Excel Schedule Instructions

+You can find an example workflow using this tool in [example-workflows/Sync Excel Schedule Workflow](example-workflows/Sync Excel Schedule Workflow)

 #### Excel Schedule and Feature Class Data Preparation

 We have two imporant inputs to our tool.
 First, we have the Excel schedule file.
 Second, we have an Esri feature class, which contains our spatial geometry such as points, polylines, or polygons.

 1. Give each feature class feature a unique ID.
 Let us call this our `geo_id`.
 Add a text column to your feature class and popuplate all rows.
 No two rows can have the same value, otherwise we will not be able to differentiate between those two features.
 2. Add a text column to your schedule.
 For each item in your scedule specifiy one `geo_id`.
 The `geo_id` will be the value that links our schedule to our features.
 3. Export or save your schedule data to an Excel file.
-The schedule must be on the first Worksheet.
+The schedule must be on the first worksheet.
 The first row of the file must be the field names.
 The second row must be the field alias names.
 The values start on the third row.
 Make note of the file path location.
 You will be providing the Excel file location as one of the tool inputs.
 4. Take note of any datetime fields.
 You have the option to import these fields as the Esri datetime datatype.
 To do the conversion you must provide the datetime source format using the Python datetime format string convention.
 Please note Excel will display a date format different from the data saved to the Excel file.
 You must provide the format of the date saved to the Excel file.
 One solution is to convert your Excel date columns to text columns so you can see and control the actual date format.
 [See the documentation about creating your Python datetime format string here](https://docs.python.org/3/library/datetime.html).
 Make note of your optional format string to use as one of the tool inputs.

 #### Sync Excel Schedule Tool Inputs

 **Schedule File:** Provide the path to your Excel file.
 Use the file browser to select your Excel schedule file.
 The first row of values in the file will be used as the field names.
-The field name values must follow all the standard requirements for Table field names.
+The field name values must follow all the standard requirements for a geodatabase table field name.
 The second row of the values in the file will be used as the alias names.
 The alias names must follow all the standard requirements for Table alias names.

 **Schedule Link Field:** Select the field in your schedule used to link the schedule table to the feature class feature.

-**Feature Class:** Provide the pat to your feature class.
+**Feature Class:** Provide the path to your feature class.

 **Feature Class Link Field:** Select the field in your feature class used to link the schedule table to the feature class feature.